-- AAAS Media Interview Tips - The AGU Sharing Science website has a number of resources to help scientists share their research with journalists, as well as other audiences
+- EGUwebinar: what the media wants to hear from you - AAAS Media Interview Tips - The AGU Sharing Science website has a number of resources to help scientists share their research with journalists, as well as other audiences

-Thank you for agreeing to participate in this year's EGU General Assembly press conferences.
-The EGU hopes you enjoy the experience!
-If you have any questions or concerns, please get in touch with EGU Media and Communications Manager Bárbara Ferreira (media@egu.eu, +49-89-2180-6703 before and after the meeting, or +43 6763 199 385/6 at the General Assembly).
+The EGU hopes you enjoy your experience as a press conference speaker!
+If you have any questions or concerns, please get in touch with EGU Media and Communications Officer at media@egu.eu, before or after the meeting.

-This guide is written an updated by Bárbara Ferreira, EGU Media and Communications Manager Based on Herbert Funsten's You and the Media (2004) and Peter Weiss' Speakers Guide to Fall Meeting Press Conferences (2012) Last updated on 08/01/2019
+This guide was written by EGU Media Relations Manager Gillian D'Souza, based on Herbert Funsten's You and the Media (2004) and Peter Weiss' Speakers Guide to Fall Meeting Press Conferences (2012) Last updated on 13/02/2024 by Gillian D'Souza